achani2497/achani2497/README.md

 ### Hi!
 Welcome to my profile 😁

-- 🔭 I’m currently working @ Ingeray, improving the documentation management with an internal system that i´m developing
+- 🔭 I'm currently working @ Ingeray, improving the documentation management with an internal system that i'm developing
-- 🌱 I’m learning to use Laravel and Vue.
-On the other hand, i´m improving in my CSS skills
+- 🌱 I'm learning to use Laravel and Vue.
+On the other hand, i'm improving in my CSS skills
 - 💬 Ask me about The Simpsons, F1, Food Recipes and Valorant 👾
 - 📫 How to reach me: I´m currently working in my own Portfolio, so i will soon publish it and there you're gonna be able to contact me!
 - ⚡️ Others facts about me: